valerie035/data-analytics-winter-2025/module_2/assignments/assignment_2.md

 - [ ] Ask a study buddy or data mentor for feedback on your dashboard / visualizations
 - [ ] Incorporate the feedback
 - [ ] Do a little happy dance - you're crushing it! 💃

+**Note:** In a future assignment we will practice our data storytelling skills by putting our visualizations and insights into a slide presentation for Share & Tell + Tech-Moms leadership. ✨